dataloop/dataloop-support/docs/agent/installation_docker.md

 ## Installation on Docker

-You can run a containerised agent in a Docker container by running:
+You can run a containerised Dataloop (Outlyer) Agent in a Docker container by running:

 ```
 DATALOOP_AGENT_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx